Woman holding pen, looks at computer screen smiling.

 Hot flashes

 About 75 percent of women experience hot flashes around the time of menopause.
 When a hot flash happens, your face and body suddenly feel hot and you may sweat or develop red blotches.
-Hot flashes vary in intensity and duration — they can last 30 seconds or up to 10 minutes — and they can happen anytime.
+Hot flashes vary in intensity and duration.
+They can last 30 seconds or up to 10 minutes, and they can happen any time.
 When hot flashes happen at night, they’re called night sweats.
+Hot flashes and night sweats are also called vasomotor symptoms.

-For most women (about 80 percent), the hot-flash phase lasts two years or less.
-But it’s not uncommon to have an occasional hot flash later, even after menopause.
+For most women (about 80 percent), the hot flash phase lasts two years or less.
+However, it’s not uncommon to have an occasional hot flash later, even after menopause.
+There are both lifestyle changes and medications that may help with hot flashes.

 Mood changes

 There’s no simple way to untangle exactly what causes any one person’s mood changes.
-If you’re concerned about your mood — and especially if you have symptoms of depression — please talk to your healthcare provider for support.
+If you’re concerned about your mood— especially if you have symptoms of depression— please talk to your healthcare provider for support and if medication is a good option for you.

 Trouble sleeping

 Nighttime hot flashes, mood changes, and major life events can all make it harder to sleep well.
-Managing the things that keep you from sleeping (like stress and hot flashes) and building healthy sleep habits, can help.
+Managing the things that keep you from sleeping (like stress and hot flashes) and building healthy sleep habits can help.
+Menopause hormonal treatment may help with sleep.

 Vaginal dryness

 Estrogen helps keep the vagina elastic and moisturized.
 As estrogen levels fluctuate, some women notice vaginal dryness and discomfort during sex.
-An over-the-counter lubricant can make a huge difference.
+Regular use of an over-the-counter moisturizer and lubricant during sex can make a huge difference.
+Hormonal therapy is also available.

 Taking care of yourself during perimenopause and beyond